 engages families, students, and teachers in all aspects from crafting to implementing

 contributes to meeting the educational needs of all students beyond this crisis

 addresses long-term needs that have been magnified, such as inequities, targeted supports, a whole child approach, learning for mastery, developing voice & agency, etc.

 a budget detailing how funds will be used using a template provided in the application

 We expect to make a minimum of two grants in each region, with the typical grant awards anticipated to range from $50,000 to $125,000.

-A webinar Q & A is scheduled for August 12 at 1 p.m. to answer questions related to the RFP.
-Please email firstname.lastname@example.org to obtain the call-in information.
+A webinar Q & A is scheduled for August 12, 2020 at 1 p.m. to answer questions related to the RFP.
+Please email email@example.com to obtain the call-in information.
 The session will be recorded and available online after this date.
-Questions not answered in the call can be sent to email@example.com.

 Learn about critical efforts to broaden how our region can value, manage and capitalize on its precious freshwater supply to attain an economic future centered on environmental sustainability and innovation.